 Dr. Rebecca Trobe

-Rebecca has worked in a range of professional consulting roles including: Family Wealth Consultant with Wells Fargo’s National Family Office/Family Dynamics Division, Co-founder and Managing Principal of The Wealth Legacy Group, Partner at Schaffer & Combs, LLC and Senior Consultant with 21/64, a non-profit consulting practice specializing in next generation and multi-generational family philanthropy.
-Prior to relocating to San Francisco from New York, Rebecca was an executive coach with Leadership Strategies, a boutique coaching firm based in Princeton, NJ, working nationally with C-level executives and their teams on leadership performance, vision and strategy.
+Over the last 20 years Rebecca has worked in a range of professional coaching/consulting roles,including: Family Wealth Consultant within the Wells Fargo (Abbot Downing) National Family Office/Family Dynamics Division, Co-founder and Managing Principal of The Wealth Legacy Group, Partner at Schaffer & Combs, Consultant/ Advisor with 21/64, a non-profit consulting practice specializing in next generation and multi-generational family philanthropy and Executive Leadership Coach at Leadership Strategies, a boutique coaching firm serving C-level executives and their teams.

 Read Rebecca’s dissertation: